 The state is the fourth largest producer of spun yard in India.
 It is second largest mineral producing state and the third major salt producing state in India.

-Tourism is also a major contributor to the economy of the state.
+Economy from Tourism in Rajasthan Tourism is also a major contributor to the economy of the state.
 Rajasthan is one of the most popular tourist destinations of our country.
 Each year thousands of people visit this royal land.
 The best part about tourism in Rajasthan is that it attracts both domestic as well as international tourists and travellers.
 Tourism accounts for about 15% of the economy of Rajasthan.
 Rajasthan contributes about 11.2% and 3.3% share in India's foreign and domestic tourist arrivals respectively.
 The palaces and forts of Jaipur, lakes of Udaipur, sand dunes in Jaisalmer and Bikaner and the rustic culture and traditions of Jodhpur – there is so much to explore in the state.
 In addition to these, there are hill forts, Jain temples and many UNESCO World Heritage Sites in Rajasthan.

 Society of Rajasthan